pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Gnome-Extensions-App.md

 		- Apps that trigger Caffeine
 			- Pomodoro
 - "Cleaner Overview" by gonza_11
+    - First, edit the metadata for Gnome 43
 - "Compiz alike magic lamp effect" by hermes83
     - Duration (ms): 250
 - "Compiz windows effects" by hermes83